 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read the full disclosure here.

-Flaky, buttery, and bursting with flavor this tomato galette recipe is wonderful for brunch, lunch, or as an easy light dinner served with a simple garden salad.
+Flaky, buttery, and bursting with flavor this fresh tomato galette is wonderful for brunch, lunch, or as an easy light dinner served with a simple garden salad.
 It’s a delicious savory treat that looks impressive but it’s super easy to make!

 This savory tomato galette recipe features a homemade galette dough topped with shredded white cheddar cheese, ripe summer tomatoes, dried thyme, flaky salt, and a generous drizzle of extra virgin olive oil.
 If you love galettes check out my Spinach Tomato and Goat Cheese Galette next!